silnrsi/font-lateef/documentation/source/productsite/resources.md

 Other suggestions are listed here: [Keyboard Systems Overview](http://scriptsource.org/entry/ytr8g8n6sw).

-See [Character set support](charset) for details of the Unicode characters supported by this font.
+See [Character set support](charset) for details of the Unicode characters supported by these fonts.

 ## Rendering and application support

-This font is designed to work with the OpenType advanced font technology.
-To take advantage of the advanced typographic capabilities of this fonts, you must be using applications that provide an adequate level of support for OpenType.
+These fonts are designed to work with the OpenType advanced font technology.
+To take advantage of the advanced typographic capabilities of these fonts, you must be using applications that provide an adequate level of support for OpenType.

 Other suggestions are listed here: [Applications Support](http://software.sil.org/arabicfonts/support/application-support/) and here: [Using Font Features](https://software.sil.org/fonts/features/).

 ## Web fonts

-Web font versions of this font (in WOFF and WOFF2 formats) are available in the `web` folder.
+Web font versions of these fonts (in WOFF and WOFF2 formats) are available in the `web` folder.
 These can be copied to a web server and used as fonts on web pages.
 A very basic HTML/CSS demo page is also included.
 For more information on the options and techniques available for using these fonts on web pages see [Using SIL Fonts on Web Pages](http://software.sil.org/fonts/webfonts).

 ## Text conversion